Aide Iskandar: Club career

 On 26 August 2007, Aide insulted referee Sukhbir Singh, reportedly asking, "How much did you bet on the game?" after his team, Geylang United controversially lost to Home United in a league game by conceding two goals in the final five minutes.
-A ban of five games and a S$2500 fine was imposed on Aide on 4 September.
+Aide was ban five games and a S$2500 fine was imposed on 4 September 2007 by FAS.
 Upon appeal, the FAS reduced his ban to two matches and increased his fine to S$4,000 in November.

 Because of that incident, he was dropped from the national team for the game against UAE and missed the World Cup qualifier against Palestine.
 However, he was recalled into the team pending his appeal on the ban.

 International career

 Aide made his international debut against New Zealand on 21 February 1995.
 He scored his first international goal against traditional rivals Malaysia on 3 June 2006.
 He was inducted into the FIFA Century Club in June 2007.

 On 9 November 2007, just hours before the kick off of the World Cup 2010 qualifiers against Tajikistan, he sensationally retired from international football.
 Indra Sahdan Daud took over as the new national team captain.